jhlarn/python-package-viewer/README.md

     -   Variables defined in the console (e.g., `my_var = 123`) will appear in the "Global Variables" panel after execution.

 7.  **Tunable Panel Borders**:
-    -   Drag the gray separator lines between the Left/Center, Center/Right, and Global Vars/Favorites panels, as well as between the main content and the console, to adjust their sizes.
+    -   Drag the gray separator lines between the Left/Center, Center/Right panels, as well as between the main content and the console, to adjust their sizes.
     -   Your preferred panel dimensions are automatically saved to `config.json` and restored on startup.

-**Configuration Persistence**: Most user preferences, including AEDT version, Favorites, and panel sizes, are saved in `config.json`.
+**Configuration Persistence**: Most user preferences, including AEDT version and panel sizes, are saved in `config.json`.